MustafaDemiroglu/digital-archiving-tools/README.md

     Fork the repository

-    Create a new branch: git checkout -b feature-name
+    Create a new branch:

+git checkout -b feature-name

-    Commit your changes: git commit -m 'Add new feature'
+Commit your changes:

+    git commit -m "Add new feature"

     Push to your branch and create a Pull Request